Dr Kim Latendresse

 - Carpal tunnel syndrome (numbness) – open and endoscopic release (keyhole)

 - Cubital tunnel syndrome (numbness in the small finger) – open and endoscopic release (keyhole)

 - Arthritis in the fingers, wrist, and elbow – including joint replacement

 - Wrist disorders – including wrist arthroscopy (keyhole surgery)

 - Repair of cut tendons and nerves on the fingers and hand

-- Curling in of the fingers (Dupuytren) – including collagenase injections (Xiaflex)
+- Dupuytren’s contracture (Curling in or lumps of the fingers) – including collagenase injections (Xiaflex)